-6.1 It is recommended that Appendix A be approved as the model school calendar for the 2018/19 academic year.
-This model fixes Easter at the first two weeks in April 2019.
-The calendar applies to all Community schools, Voluntary Controlled Schools and community Special Schools.
+6.1 It is recommended that Appendix A be approved as the model school calendar for the 2019/20 academic year.
+This model fixes Easter at the beginning of April 2020 (commencing Monday 30th March).
+The calendar applies to all Community schools, Voluntary Controlled Schools, Community Special Schools and maintained nursery schools.
 Voluntary Aided Schools, Trusts and Academies that are their own Admission Authority are recommended to adopt the model calendar to promote consistency across the City.